pfefferle/wordpress-webfinger/readme.md

 ### 3.0.0 ###

-This versions drops classic WebFinger support to keep the plugin short and simple
+This versions drops classic WebFinger support to keep the plugin short and simple.
+All legacy stuff is bundled in this new plugin <https://github.com/pfefferle/wordpress-webfinger-legacy>